Frittata with zucchini and basil

 Zucchini can be baked in layers as a vegetable lasagne or in a frittata, flavoured with onion and barely held together with egg.
 The basil can be replaced with whatever summer herb takes your fancy.
 Frittatas may seem a bit old hat, and this is certainly not a new recipe; it's merely a reminder of what is a great lunch dish.

 - Cut the potato into chunks and add to the pan, cooking until browned around the edges.
-Grate the zucchini, stir into the onion and potato (cooked) mixture and cook gently for 4 minutes.
+Slice the zucchini, stir into the onion and potato mixture and cook gently for 4 minutes.

 - Finely slice the basil, add to the zucchini, then take the pan off the heat while you beat the eggs and parmesan cheese in a bowl using a fork.
 Tip the contents of the bowl into the frying pan, fold everything together and return it to the stove.

 - Cook over a low heat until a crust has formed on the bottom.
 Remove the pan from the heat, then slide it into the oven and cook until the top is lightly coloured.